sous-chefs/selinux/README.md

 Description
 ===========

-Provides recipes for manipulating SELinux policy enforcement state.
+Provides recipes for manipulating SELinux policy enforcement state, and provider to manage `.te` files into running SELinux Modules.

 Requirements
 ============